About Centralia

 Vital Records

-The Centralia City Clerk's office serves as the primary source for vital records within the city.
+The Centralia City Clerk's office is the primary source for vital records within the city.
 This office is responsible for maintaining and providing access to birth certificates, death certificates, marriage licenses, and other important documents.
 Individuals can visit the Centralia City Clerk's website at https://www.centraliamo.org/administration/page/city-clerk to learn more about the records available and the process for obtaining them.

 Business & Licensing Records